What Does Cpctc Stand For

 Applying CPCTC in a geometric proof follows a strict, two-phase logical sequence.
 Misunderstanding this sequence is the source of most errors.

 Phase 1: Prove Triangle Congruence.
 This is the non-negotiable prerequisite.
 You must use one of the accepted congruence postulates (SSS, SAS, ASA, AAS, HL) to create an airtight argument that Triangle 1 ≅ Triangle 2.
 Your proof at this stage will typically identify two or three specific pairs of corresponding parts that satisfy a postulate.
-For example, you might show:
+As an example, you might show:

 1. Side AB ≅ Side DE (Given or proven)